cougz/ovhcloud-workbooks/docs/en/public-cloud/ai-endpoints/rag-tutorial/setup-guide.md

         metadata={"source": "ovh_facts", "chunk_id": 1}
     ),
     Document(
         page_content="OVHcloud offers predictable pricing with no surprise bills at month-end.
-Unlike some cloud providers who charge you for breathing near their servers, OVH tells you upfront what you'll pay.
+Unlike some cloud providers who charge you for breathing near their servers, OVHcloud tells you upfront what you'll pay.
 It's like having a honest mechanic, but for cloud computing!", metadata={"source": "ovh_facts", "chunk_id": 2}
     ),
     Document(